Street food: to eat or not to eat?

 How to find and eat good street food

 - Busy stalls.
 A busy stall means a high turnover of food and a greater likelihood that it is freshly cooked.
-This is one time when you shouldn’t shy away from a queue or line of people.
+This is one time when you shouldn’t shy away from a queue of people.

 - What are the locals eating?
 They will know their local market vendors, and what food is fresh and good.